seffs/uynix/README.md

 - `select meslogs nf in iterm2 preferences`
 -Done!

-Note: "iterm2" and "mpv" casks not working prior to MacOS <= 10.14
+Note: "iterm2" and "mpv" casks not working on MacOS <= 10.14